Photo from Canva

 There’s more time to build a down payment.
 Sometimes, the only thing between you and homeownership is the lump sum required by lenders for a down payment.
 Leasing the home you want to buy before you buy it gives you more time to save the appropriate amount.

 Avoid buyer competition later.
-Another great reason?
-A lease-to-own cuts out all the competition now.
+A lease-to-own cuts out all the competition.
 By navigating this path to homeownership, you’re able to avoid a bidding war and enjoy a more peaceful transition into your new home.

 You have more time to increase your credit score.
 One of the biggest reasons a homebuyer will choose the rent-to-own route is simply because they have less than perfect credit and can’t obtain an affordable mortgage.
 This alternative to traditional home buying allows you to not only secure the home you want to buy, but it also gives you more time to build credit.